WebCrew/HumHub-Adspanel-Module/README.md

 ## Description

 This module adds a simple ads slider widget to humhub`s sidebar.
+By default I integrated 6 slides.

 ## Slides/Image integration
 **You have to integrate the slides manually**.
-To do it open **protected/modules/adspanel/widgets/views/adframe.php** near **line 18** and replace the demo slides/images and caption texts (H2) with Your content.
+To do it open **protected/modules/adspanel/widgets/views/adframe.php** near **line 18** and replace the demo slides/images, the caption texts (H2) and also the demo humhub links with Your content.
 **You need very basic knowledge in CSS and HTML or PHP.**

 Widget works on spaces, dashboard and profile.